-- Obtain a written reference from a leader in the student's community - Complete an essay or video answering the question "How will Everest (or WyoTech) Help Me Fulfill My American Dream" - see guidelines - Meet application guidelines and deadlines
+- Be independently recommended (not student-solicited) by a leader in the student's community - Complete an essay answering the question "How will Altierus Help Me Fulfill My American Dream?" see guidelines - Meet application guidelines and deadlines

 Winners will be selected based on quality of the recommendation, originality, creativity, adherence to the theme and overall quality of the essay submission as noted below.
 Scholarships will be awarded on a monthly basis.
 Student scholarship winners will be notified within 45 days of the scholarship application submission date by the Campus Director or other campus official.